Table of Contents

 Normally As-Built drawings are made by the contractor who built the infrastructure project because they are best placed to prepare it.
 The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during the construction stage if there was any need for it.

-In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, contractor and designer would design and estimate the project cost accurately as compare to a situation where As-Built information’s are not available.
+In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, the contractor and designer would design and estimate the project cost accurately as compared to a situation where As-Built information’s are not available.

 As mentioned above, As-Built information is needed for any future development on the same or nearby locations; therefore it is very important to develop As-Built drawings with accurate details.
 Following are the key items that are recommended to include within the As-Built Package:

 This is a non-exhaustive list because the list will vary from project to project, but the ultimate aim of the client is to get all the As-Built information from the contractor.
 Therefore, it is recommended to get an agreement with the client beforehand and then start compiling the As-Built Package accordingly.